LG OLED evo G4 Series (Gallery Edition, 2024) vs Hisense U8N Mini-LED ULED 4K Google TV (2024)

 Which one is better?

-The Hisense U8N Mini-LED ULED 4K Google TV (2024) is the better buy for most people - its incredible HDR peak brightness of 3,000+ nits crushes the LG's 1,500 nits.
-That said, grab the LG OLED evo G4 Series (Gallery Edition, 2024) if you want the best gaming performance with a 5 ms input lag.
+The Hisense U8N Mini-LED ULED 4K Google TV (2024) is the better buy for most people - its 3,000+ nits peak brightness crushes the LG OLED evo G4 Series (Gallery Edition, 2024).
+That said, grab the LG if you want superior upscaling and a more robust audio experience - it packs 60W of audio power.

 Who should buy each?

-Choose the Hisense U8N Mini-LED ULED 4K Google TV (2024) if: you watch HDR content in bright rooms, you need an ATSC 3.0 tuner for NextGen TV, or you want a more affordable option without sacrificing brightness.
+Choose the Hisense U8N Mini-LED ULED 4K Google TV (2024) if: you need a display that shines in bright environments, want ATSC 3.0 support for future TV, or are looking for a budget-friendly option without sacrificing quality.

 Conclusion